Council Special Session

-The special session of the City Council, City of Vermillion, South Dakota was held on Monday, June 3, 2013 at 12:00 noon at the Prentis Park pool.
+The special session of the City Council, City of Vermillion, South Dakota was held on Monday, May 6, 2013 at 12:00 noon in the City Hall large conference room.

 1. Roll Call

-2. Briefing on the June 3, 2013 City Council Regular Meeting
+4. Briefing on the May 6, 2013 City Council Regular Meeting Agenda

 Council reviewed items on the agenda with City staff.
 No action was taken.